-The following Management Discussion and Analysis ("MD&A") of the financial condition and results of operations of Majestic Gold Corp. ("Majestic" or "the Company"), should be read in conjunction with the accompanying unaudited condensed consolidated interim financial statements and related notes thereto for the three months ended March 31, 2020, (the "Financial Report").
+The following Management Discussion and Analysis ("MD&A") dated May 14, 2021, discusses the financial condition and results of operations of Majestic Gold Corp.
+(TSX-V: MSJ) ("Majestic" or "the Company") for the three months ended March 31, 2021.
+The MD&A should be read in conjunction with the accompanying unaudited condensed consolidated financial statements of the Company and notes thereto for the three months ended March 31, 2021 (the "Financial Report").